WinRb/WinRM/README.md

 variables.
 For more information on WinRM, please visit Microsoft's WinRM
 site: http://msdn.microsoft.com/en-us/library/aa384426(v=VS.85).aspx

+## Supported WinRM Versions
+WinRM 1.1 is supported, however 2.0 and higher is recommended.
+[See MSDN](http://technet.microsoft.com/en-us/library/ff520073(v=ws.10).aspx) for information about WinRM versions and supported operating systems.

 ## Install
 `gem install -r winrm` then on the server `winrm quickconfig` as admin